MoneesMohammed/Driving-And-Vehicle-License-Department-System--DVLD--/README.md

 # 🪪🚗 Driving And Vehicle License Department System (DVLD)
-The main goal of this project was to learn and practice by building a system that simulates a real-world scenario, using **3-Tier Architecture** to organize the code (Presentation – Business – Data).
+This project is a simulation system for managing driving and vehicle licenses.
+It was built for learning purposes and follows the **3-Tier Architecture** pattern:

 - **Presentation Layer** → Windows Forms (UI).
 - **Business Layer** → Business logic (rules, validations, workflows).